Start by plugging the Vizy power adapter into your Vizy.

 admin for both the username and password.
 Then click on Login.
 Once logged in you will be presented with Vizy's currently running application.

-Note, if you are using Safari in MacOS, you will need to enable WebRTC.
+Note, if you are using Safari in MacOS and you don't see live video, you may need to change some settings.

 When Vizy initializes, it runs a default application (app).
 To configure which app is run, or to try any of the available apps, bring up the Apps/examples dialog from the ☰ menu in the top right corner.